 Frequently Asked Questions

 We buy all types of ferrous and nonferrous metals, cars and electronics.
-We also accept cardboard at no charge.
 Please refer to our list of accepted or unaccepted materials for a more detailed list.
 See Buy, Don't Buy

 In accordance with Georgia law, cash payments can only be made for aluminum cans.
 All other ferrous and nonferrous materials must be paid by check.